 "I’d prefer to die to the sound of childish laughter than to the sound of Chopin’s Funeral March.
 And let me tell you this: all the evil in the world is in that Funeral March, which is the glorification of death.
 If there were fewer funeral marches there might be fewer deaths.
 Understand what I’m trying to say: respect for tragedy is much more dangerous than the thoughtlessness of childish prattle.
 Do you realize what is the eternal precondition of tragedy?
 The existence of ideals which are considered more valuable than human life.
 And what is the precondition of wars?
 The same thing.
 They drive you to your death because presumably there is something greater than your life.
 War can only exist in a world of tragedy; from the beginning of history, man has known only a tragic world and has not been capable of stepping out of it.
 The age of tragedy can be ended only by the revolt of frivolity.
 Frivolity is a radical diet for weight-reduction.
 Things will lose 90 per cent of their meaning and will become light.
 In such a weightless environment, fanaticism will disappear.
 War will become impossible.”

-So anon, thank you for asking this really cool and stimulating question and I assure you with what little wisdom I have, I don’t think we need to despair — I think we should be proud of our wisdom about the world’s awfulness and gravely laugh as much as we can about (not “at”) it with a clear head.
+So anon, thank you for asking this really cool and stimulating question!
+Honestly, I don’t think we need to despair — I think we should face the world’s awfulness and gravely laugh as much as we can about (not “at”) it with a clear head.